Run Linux on Windows 10 with VirtualBox

 .

-Copy this IP address and, back in the virtual machine network settings, select the Adapter 1 tab (which should be set as Attached to: NAT) and expand the Advanced options toggle to reveal the Port forwarding button.
+Copy this IP address and, back in the virtual machine's network settings, select the Adapter 1 tab (which should be set as Attached to: NAT) and expand the Advanced options toggle to reveal the Port forwarding button.

 Open the port forwarding dialog and add a new rule with the following details: